davilima12/DragonBallRebornn/replit.md

 2. Backend validates and returns JWT token
 3. Frontend stores token in localStorage
 4. Frontend validates token and fetches user data
+5. Frontend fetches complete account data using the token
-5. User data stored in AuthContext and localStorage
+6. User data and account data stored in AuthContext and localStorage
-6. Token included in Authorization header for protected API requests
+7. Token included in Authorization header for all protected API requests

 **UI Integration:**
 - Navbar adapts based on authentication status